 How do I contribute?

-Fill out the registration form below and support our event!
+Fill out the registration form below and support our event

 We’re a student-led movement breaking barriers for girls—providing reusable menstrual kits and an educational workbook covering topics like menstrual and reproductive health, mental wellness, self-love, and financial literacy—such as budgeting, saving, and entrepreneurship.
 Every mile we move together helps girls in Tanzania stay in school, build confidence, and shape their own futures.